jenkinsci/material-theme-plugin/README.md

 ```

 ## Releasing
-To release a new versioned of this plugin, please follow these steps:
+To release a new version of this plugin, please follow these steps:
 https://www.jenkins.io/doc/developer/publishing/releasing/

 ## Disclaimer